rhariyani/staircase/README.md

 | `6` | `{"       *", "       *", "      **", "     ***", "   *****", "********"}` |

 In evaluating your implementation, we reserve the right to include additional test cases; code that satisfies the requirements stated above should pass all such additional tests.

+### Hints

+* The `Staircase.buildFibonacciStaircase` method to be completed is `static`; there is no need to create instances of `Staircase` (and arguably no benefit in doing so).

+* You may find it useful to create one or more additional `static` methods as "helpers"; the problem can be solved without doing so, however.

+* Do not hesitate to declare any constants (`static final` fields) that you feel might simplify or clarify your code.

+* Whether your code prints anything out is up to you.
+What it _must_ do is return a `String[]`&mdash;i.e. an array of strings.

+* Instead of building each step from scratch, consider starting either with either the first (top) or last (bottom) step, and progressively transforming that step to the one below (or above) it, and then repeating that process for all of the steps in the staircase.
+Is there a starting string, and sequence of substring and concatenation operations that can be applied over and over, to build the staircase?

+* The method to be completed includes a `TODO` comment to that effect.